microsoft/CNTK/Documentation/Documents/Configuration Files.md

 ### Repeated Values

 If a parameter name is specified more than once, the last value set to that value is the one that will be maintained.
-The only exception to this is in parameter sets, which are surrounded by ‘\[‘ square braces ‘\]’, in these cases the values inside the braces are considered to be a parameter set, and will be added to the currently existing parameter set.
+The only exception to this is in parameter sets, which are surrounded by ‘\[‘ square braces ‘\]’, in these cases the values inside the braces are considered to be a parameter set and will be added to the currently existing parameter set.
 For example:

 ```
 params=[a=1;b=2;c=3]